-Adjunct Instructors-Butter, Jackson, Quinones, Sainsbury, Sasser, Soloninka
+Adjunct Instructors-Jackson, Sainsbury, Sasser, Soloninka

 Psychology is the science of behavior and mental processes, encompassing both research, through which we learn about human and animal behavior, and practice, through which knowledge is applied in helping to solve problems.
 Psychologists traditionally study both normal and abnormal functioning.
-Opportunities for work in psychology are expanding in number and scope as evidenced by psychology’s sub-fields bio psychology, clinical psychology, counseling psychology, developmental psychology, educational psychology, engineering psychology, environmental psychology, forensic psychology, health psychology, industrial/organizational psychology, neuropsychology, rehabilitation, social psychology and sport psychology.
+Opportunities for work in psychology are expanding in number and scope as evidenced by psychology’s sub-fields biological psychology, clinical psychology, cognitive psychology, counseling psychology, developmental psychology, educational psychology, engineering psychology, environmental psychology, forensic psychology, health psychology, industrial/organizational psychology, neuropsychology, rehabilitation, social psychology and sport psychology.

 Psychology Mission/Goals Statement

 Capital University’s psychology department is a student-centered, professionally engaged faculty that teaches students to think as scientists about behavior and mental processes.
-By integrating a strong liberal arts foundation within an undergraduate psychology curriculum we cultivate ethical graduates prepared to serve diverse communities and achieve personal and professional goals.
+By integrating a strong liberal arts foundation within an undergraduate psychology curriculum, we cultivate ethical graduates prepared to serve diverse communities and achieve personal and professional goals.

 - Identify, describe, and contrast psychological principles and theoretical perspectives;